Pete Thomas (American football)

-Peter Alan Thomas (born October 11, 1991) is an American college football coach and former player who is currently the quarterbacks coach for the Cincinnati Bearcats.
+Peter Alan Thomas (born October 11, 1991) is an American college football coach and former player who is currently co-offensive coordinator and quarterbacks coach for the Cincinnati Bearcats.

-He was a three-year starter at Valhalla High School in El Cajon, California and earned various All-State honors.
+He was a three-year starter at Valhalla High School in El Cajon, California, and earned various All-State honors.
 He began his college football career at Colorado State, where he was the team's primary starter from 2010 to 2011.
 In 2010, he was the only true freshman in the nation to start all of his team's games at quarterback.
 He then transferred to NC State, where he redshirted in 2012 and was a backup in 2013.

 After the 2013 season, he transferred to Louisiana–Monroe and was the team's starter in 2014.
 Thomas later started six games for the Los Angeles Kiss of the Arena Football League (AFL) in 2016.
 He was also a member of the Minnesota Havok of the Indoor Football League and the Tampa Bay Storm of the AFL.

 Thomas also previously served under Cincinnati head coach Scott Satterfield at Appalachian State and Louisville.